Back by popular demand!!

 Day 7 – Yoga and Lower Pacuare Adventure

-This is Anna’s favorite spot to teach yoga!
-Out on the grass with the earth beneath you and background sounds of the river flowing and tropical birds signing.
+This is one of my favorite spots to teach yoga – on the deck surrounded by awesomeness.
 Following yoga we eat a delicious breakfast and enjoy the last of jungle camp.
 This section of the Pacuare winds through the beautiful and exciting Huacas Canyon with several Class III-IV rapids.
 After the canyon it mellows out and then picks back up before a nice Class II-III paddle out to the Caribbean flatland town of Siquirres where we take out.
 Paddlers who are not feeling up to the harder rapids will experience all these thrilling class III and IV rapids in a guided raft or shredder.
 We then return to Turrialba to enjoy our last dinner together and last night in Costa Rica.

 Day 8 – Saying Goodbye